personal finance | june 16, 2025

 Moving forward together

 Of course, you’ll want to carry this collaborative effort beyond the question of diversification to ensure that your broader financial plan reflects your combined goals.
-For instance, take the time to review your contribution rates as a couple, especially to make sure you’re maximizing company contributions from all employers.
+Take the time to review your contribution rates as a couple, especially to make sure you’re maximizing company contributions from all employers.
 As retirement approaches, develop a joint retirement income plan that reflects both of your needs.
 This plan should include strategies to make the most of your Social Security benefits as a couple.
 By discussing your combined vision and working together to achieve it, you can strengthen both your future and your financial confidence.

 Call 1-800-225-5132 to request a prospectus or summary prospectus; each includes investment objectives, risks, fees, expenses, and other information you should read and consider carefully before investing.

-© 2024 Morningstar, Inc. All Rights Reserved.
+© 2025 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Morningstar is not responsible for any damages or losses arising from any use of this information and has not granted its consent to be considered or deemed an “expert” under the Securities Act of 1933.
 The trademarks shown are the property of their respective owners.
 Use does not imply endorsement, sponsorship, or affiliation of T. Rowe Price with any of the trademark owners.

 Important Information

 This material has been prepared for general and educational purposes only.
 This material does not provide recommendations concerning investments, investment strategies, or account types.
-It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
+It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.

 All investments involve risk, including possible loss of principal.
+Diversification cannot assure a profit or protect against loss in a declining market.

 View investment professional background on FINRA's BrokerCheck.